ontopic-vkg/destination-tutorial/mapping.md

 SELECT * FROM source2.hotels
 ```

 Note that here we have directly mapped the lodging business to the municipality using the ISTAT number (`mun` column).
-However, this column is an integer, not a string as in `source1.municipalities`.
-So, we need to include a _0_ before the ID in the IRI template so as to produce the same IRIs.
+However, since this column is an integer, not a string as in `source1.municipalities`, we need to include a _0_ before the ID in the IRI template so as to produce the same IRIs.

-The rest of this section is about the second source, which is similar to the previous section.
-Feel free to skip it and move to the next section, which is about the third source.
+The rest of this section dedicated to the second source is similar to the previous section.
+Feel free to skip it and move to the next section, which is focusing on the third source.

 ***M11`source2` - LodgingBusiness-geo***